-i. a dispensation be granted to allow Members to speak but not vote and /or make written representations in relation to any matters relating to or likely affect farming and agriculture ii. the dispensation shall continue in force until the first meeting of the Standards Committee, after the next ordinary Council elections in 2022, unless before those elections, the Standards Committee revokes, amends or alters the dispensation.

-- i.
-Due to the rural nature of the county, a significant proportion of the Council was affected and unable to take part in a discussion on this matter and Council thereby would lose their expertise - ii. that no fewer than half of the members of the Authority or a committee of the Authority by which the business is to be considered has an interest which relates to that business - iii. that the nature of the Member's interest is such that the Member's participation in the business to which the interest relates would not damage public confidence in the conduct of the relevant Authority's business. -- ---
+RES OLVED Rea son for decision i. ii. a dispensation be granted to allow Members to speak but not vote and /or make written representations in relation to any matters relating to or likely affect farming and agriculture the dispensation shall i.
+Due to the rural nature of the county, a significant proportion of the Council was affected and unable to take part in a discussion on this matter and Council thereby would lose their expertise continue in force until the first meeting of the Standards Committee, after the next ordinary Council elections in 2022, unless before those elections, the Standards Committee revokes, amends or alters ii. iii. that no fewer than half of the members of the Authority or a committee of the Authority by which the business is to be considered has an interest which relates to that business that the nature of the the dispensation.
+Member's interest is such that the Member's participation in the business

+to which the interest relates would not damage public confidence in the conduct of

+the relevant Authority's

+business.